miseeger/Dataverse.Sql/README.md

 Dataverse.Sql adds convenience methods to retrieve data from your Dataverse Environment via SQL, using the `Sql4CdsConnection` with its standard ADO.NET connection interface.
 It also provides the opportunity to set the engine options in a settings file (`dataversesql.json`) which is delivered with the package.

 This library will continuously be synchonized with the latest SQL 4 CDS engine.
-Version numbers will be accordingly updated.
-So the version 6.4.0 of Dataverse.Sql uses the according version of the SQL4Cds engine.
+Version numbers will be accordingly updated and synchronized.

 The SQL engine is able to convert the provided SQL query into the corresponding [FetchXML](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/fetchxml-schema) syntax and allows the associated query to be executed, including the following types of query: